 Sl.
 No Particulars Equity Share

 1 Issuer Bandhan Bank Ltd

 2 Unique identifier INE545U01014

 3 Governing laws of the instrument Applicable Indian statues and regulatory requirements

 Regulatory treatment

 4 Transitional Basel III rules Common Equity Tier - 1

 5 Post- transitional Basel III rules Common Equity Tier - 1

 6 Eligible at solo/group/group & solo Solo

 7 Instrument type Common Equity Shares

 8 Amount recognized in regulatory capital (Rs. in Million, as of most reporting date) 16107

-9 Par value of instrument Rs.
-10 per share

-10 Accounting classification Shareholder's Equity

-11 Original date of issuance Various

-12 Perpetual or dated Perpetual

-13 Original maturity date No Maturity

-14 Issuer call subject to prior supervisory approval No

-Basel III Disclosures as on September 30, 2021
+Basel III Disclosures as on December 31, 2021

 Sl.
-No Particulars Equity Share 15 Optional call date, contingent call dates and redemption amount Not Applicable 16 Subsequent call dates, if applicable Not Applicable Coupons/ dividends 17 Fixed or floating dividend/coupon Not Applicable 18 Coupon rate and any related index Not Applicable 19 Existence of a dividend stopper Not Applicable 20 Fully discretionary, partially discretionary or mandatory Fully Discretionary 21 Existence of step-up or other incentive to redeem NO 22 Non-cumulative or cumulative Non-cumulative 23 Convertible or non-convertible Not Applicable 24 If convertible, conversion trigger(s) Not Applicable 25 If convertible, fully or partially Not Applicable 26 If convertible, conversion rate Not Applicable 27 If convertible, mandatory or optional conversion Not Applicable 28 8 If convertible, specify instrument type convertible Not Applicat 29 If convertible, specify issuer of instrument it converts into Not Applicable 30 Write-down feature No 31 If write-down, write-down trigger(s) Not Applicable 32 If write-down, full or partial Not Applicable 33 If write-down, permanent or temporary Not Applicable 34 If write-down, description of write-up mechanism Not Applicable 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument) Perpetual Debt Instrument 36 Non-compliant transitioned features Not Applicable 37 If yes, specify non-compliant features Not Applicable
+No Particulars Equity Share 9 Par value of instrument Rs.
+10 per share 10 Accounting classification Shareholder's Equity 11 Original date of issuance Various 12 Perpetual or dated Perpetual 13 Original maturity date No Maturity 14 Issuer call subject to prior supervisory approval No 15 Optional call date, contingent call dates and redemption amount Not Applicable 16 Subsequent call dates, if applicable Not Applicable Coupons/ dividends 17 Fixed or floating dividend/coupon Not Applicable 18 Coupon rate and any related index Not Applicable 19 Existence of a dividend stopper Not Applicable 20 Fully discretionary, partially discretionary or mandatory Fully Discretionary 21 Existence of step-up or other incentive to redeem NO 22 Non-cumulative or cumulative Non-cumulative 23 Convertible or non-convertible Not Applicable 24 If convertible, conversion trigger(s) Not Applicable 25 If convertible, fully or partially Not Applicable 26 If convertible, conversion rate Not Applicable 27 If convertible, mandatory or optional conversion Not Applicable 28 If convertible, specify instrument type convertible into Not Applicable 29 If convertible, specify issuer of instrument it converts into Not Applicable 30 Write-down feature No 31 If write-down, write-down trigger(s) Not Applicable 32 If write-down, full or partial Not Applicable 33 If write-down, permanent or temporary Not Applicable 34 If write-down, description of write-up mechanism Not Applicable 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument) Perpetual Debt Instrument

+S1.
+No Particulars Equity Share 36 Non-compliant transitioned features Not Applicable 37 If yes, specify non-compliant features Not Applicable